SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 *GraphRAG enables more accurate and context-aware generation of responses based on the structured information extracted from financial documents.
 But GraphRAG generally underperforms in abstractive Q&A tasks or when there is not explicit entity mentioned in the question. [source](https://arxiv.org/pdf/2408.04948)*

+So in [this study](https://arxiv.org/abs/2408.04948) they say we can take the best of both worlds and combine the two methods together:

 *The amalgamation of these two contexts allows us to leverage the strengths of both approaches.
 The VectorRAG component provides a broad, similarity-based retrieval of relevant information, while the GraphRAG element contributes structured, relationship-rich contextual data. [source](https://arxiv.org/pdf/2408.04948)*

+In other words, the systems of the future are likely to be hybrid.

 Suggested lectures:
 * [Graph Retrieval-Augmented Generation: A Survey](https://arxiv.org/abs/2408.08921)